Every patch in Meta Spark Studio has one or more ports. Connecting these ports to other patches will send and receive data.

 You can change the data types of some ports.
 To do this, select the patch and click the cog symbol that appears.

-When you draw a connection from an output port Spark AR Studio will suggest patches that can be connected.
+When you draw a connection from an output port Meta Spark Studio will suggest patches that can be connected.
 If you try to connect ports with incompatible data types you'll see an error message.

 At any point in time, a boolean signal is either true or false.
 For example, the Mouth Open port in the Mouth Open patch can tell whether a mouth is either open, or closed.

 A scalar is a one-dimensional value.
 The Mouth Openness port in the Mouth Open patch has a scalar value because it reflects how open the mouth is.
 If a mouth is wide open the value might be 1, if it's half open it might be 0.5.

 A pulse is an event that happens at some point in time.
 It's not a continuous signal like a boolean - which is always either true or false.

 The Head Nod patch has a pulse type because a head nod is an event.